mantidproject/documents/Design/CrashReporting/DesignDocument.md

 * How long mantid has been running.
 * Execution history
 * Message dialog Cache

+#### Information to gather and send

+##### Minimal information
+This is what will be gathered and sent if the mantiplot instance is not accesible and the user has opted to send no additional information.

+* Crash Type
+* Crash Time
+* Facility
+* Instrument
+* Mantid Version
+* Encrypted user ID
+* Encrypted host ID

+##### If mantidplot is open
+* List of open Interfaces
+* Number of open graphs
+* Number of loaded workspaces

+##### If additional information is provided by user
+* User provided information
+* Last x characters of logfile
+* Unencrypted user ID
+* Unencrypted host ID

+##### If additional information is provided by user and mantidplot is open
+* MessageDialog text dump

 The largest design constraint upon this system is that it has to be callable from outside Mantid.
 The easiest way to achieve this is to expose it to mantidpython which can then be called from within the launcher scripts without relaunching mantidplot.